Your Efforts Allow Countless Patients To See Again

 - Provide long‑term blindness prevention services

 We invite you to join our monthly sight restore donation program.
 As a token of gratitude, you’ll receive a commemorative Vision Action lens cloth, symbolizing your kindness in wiping away darkness and brightening lives.
-With HK$150 per month, eye screening and sight‑restoring surgery for patients in need.
+With HK$150 per month, you can support eye screening and sight‑restoring surgery for patients in need.

-Help us restore site, one cloth at a time!
+Help us restore sight, one cloth at a time!

 Clarity Restored, Lives Rewarded

 A story of restored sight was carried behind every symbolic lens cloth.
-Your donation wipes away blur and brings clarity with brighter future.
+Your donation wipes away blurry images and brings clarity and a brighter future.

 9 out of 10 cases of blindness are avoidable